 • reaction to toxins

-• mechanical injury to the skin
+• mechanical trauma to the skin

-• introducing infection into the wound when scratching
+• infection in the wound when scratching

-• sometimes infectious diseases transmitted through bites
+• sometimes – infectious diseases transmitted through bites

 Mosquitoes Bedbugs

-• First a red blister
+• First - a red blister

 • Then - a dense papule that remains for several hours or days

-• They usually occur at night
+• Usually occur at night

 • There is a small bruise in the center of the rash